Skip to main content

 *Please note that if your STEM OPT application is still pending with USCIS, there are additional steps to update the service center processing your application.
 Please email the CISS at GA_CISS@bentley.edu for assistance.

-Traveling during this time should be undertaken with some caution for the following reasons:
+Traveling while your STEM OPT application is pending should be undertaken with some caution for the following reasons:

-• USCIS may send you a request for further evidence (RFE) on your OPT application. while you are away.
+• USCIS may send you a Request for Further Evidence (RFE) on your STEM OPT application while you are away.

-• If your OPT application is approved while you are out of the U.S., you will be expected to have your EAD in hand to re-enter the United States.
-USCIS can only send the EAD to a U.S. address.
+• If your STEM OPT application is approved while you are out of the U.S., you will be expected to have your EAD in hand to re-enter the United States.
+USCIS will send the EAD to the U.S. address indicated in your application.

-• Passport valid 6+ months into the future
+• Passport valid for at least 6 months into the future

 • Unexpired F-1 visa